-When moving by words left or right, the Forward pushbutton becomes half-toned and unresponsive when the cursor reaches the end of the command string.
-Similarly, the Backup pushbutton becomes half-toned and unresponsive when the cursor reaches the beginning of the command.
+When moving by words left or right, the Backup pushbutton is grayed out and unresponsive when the cursor reaches the beginning of the command string.

 See "To edit the command line using the mouse and the command line pop-up menu" and "To edit the command line using the keyboard" for information about additional editing operations you can perform.